 Distance learning is an alternative method of taking credit courses whereby the majority of the instruction occurs when the student and the instructor are not in the same place at the same time.
 Information is distributed through learning technologies to students who have time constraints, work schedule conflicts or are otherwise unable to attend classes at a specific college location at a designated time.
 Online courses require an orientation and on-site testing.
+Orientation dates and times are posted on the college Web site.
 Wor-Wic offers the following distance learning options: